A premapped and customizable interface

 -

-A little bit expensive, but the price is justified in my opinion (it is found fairly regularly used at less than $180).
+A little bit expensive, but the price is justified for a professional use.

 -